Don’t Allow Fear to Destroy Your Peace

 Then, one day, “Holy lesson-in-the-making Batman.”
 I received another of God’s proverbial admonishments.
 It’s never audible.
 It just hangs around me like a shroud until I acknowledge its presence, “Okay, Lord, there’s a lesson here I just know it!
 You’re not going to let me get away with this, are you?”

-This was actually a lesson in process since December when I was thinking about the silly New Year’s Resolutions I usually end before they even begin.
+This was actually a lesson in the making since December when I was thinking about the silly New Year’s Resolutions I usually end before they even begin.
 I’m going to lose weight right after this super-sized hot fudge sundae, or maybe the next, or maybe not at all.
 I don’t know.
 I’m not feelin’ it.

 So, this time, in order to grow deeper in faith, I chose to focus on a virtue instead of giving up something.
 Nightly, I would meditate and journal on all I thought, said, and did that day (while eating my hot fudge sundae).
 Then, out from under that shroud, “Or, Linda, how about gratitude?”
 Hum.
 Gratitude.
 Okay, that’s a good one!
 At the end of each day, I could write in a Gratitude Journal all the things I was grateful for that day: a beautiful sunrise, the song of birds outside my window…